-- On some systems, you will be taught to avoid module purge (which unloads all modules) - Sticky modules are modules that are not unloaded by module purge, but reloaded. - They can be force-unloaded with module --force purge and module -- force unload - Used on LUMI for the software stacks and modules that set the display style of the modules - But keep in mind that the modules are reloaded, so the target modules and partition module will be switched (back) to those for the current node.
+- On some systems, you will be taught to avoid module purge (which unloads all modules) - Sticky modules are modules that are not unloaded by module purge, but reloaded. - They can be force-unloaded with module --force purge and module -- force unload - Used on LUMI for the software stacks and modules that set the display style of the modules - But keep in mind that the modules are reloaded, so any change to modules that are loaded by these modules will be wiped out.